tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 F = 1000((1.1)^5 - 1 / 0.1)

 If we put in $1000 each year, with 10% each year, and we need the value after 5 years.
+## Lecture 5

+The midterm will cover up until mortgages.
+Normally the midterm is 60 minutes, but with the extra time allocation, we'll have 90 minutes.
+The MC section will likely cover the Bank of Canada, money multiplier, monetary policy, etc. We have a 24-hour window for the quiz.

+The midterm can be downloaded and will be uploaded.
+There will be no lecture on Wednesday.
+We will have formula sheets in our exams.